 Choose one: If first time, I strongly suggest the L2-Lunges.

 L3 or “jump” lunges

-If you look at the video and think, “I can’t even do L2,” score yourself a zero, but the good news is that in Spinal Flow Yoga’s F5 sequence there is an L1-Lunge that’s as easy as you want to make it, from which you can work up to L2 and thus get on the board.
-Then if things go great, L3.
-My mother, who’s 71 years old tests at 49 L3-Lunges the last time I asked.
-She’s "elderly” so if you can’t do this test, it’s not the test, it’s you.
+If you look at the video and think, “I can’t even do L2,” score yourself a zero.
+The good news is that in Spinal Flow Yoga’s F5 sequence there is an L1-Lunge that’s as easy as you want to make it but since L1s don’t have a defined depth they don’t count for score.
+Barring a major disability, L1 lunges should progress you to L2 at which point you will be on the board.
+Later if things go well, progress to L3.
+My mother, who’s 72 years old, tests at 49 L3-Lunges in 60 seconds.
+She’s officially “elderly” so if you can’t do this test, it’s not the test, it’s you.

 As above, I always do them with a timer counting down in front of me.
 I set it for 1 minute 10 seconds, giving me ten seconds to get ready and as soon as it hits 60 seconds, I go.
 Resting and pausing is fine, but the clock still counts and only the reps inside 60 seconds count.